36 Stroke Statistics That Will Surprise You Even in 2021

 Further studies have reported that the chance of suffering a stroke doubles after reaching 55.

-3. It is estimated that an American has a stroke every 40 seconds, whilst every 4 minutes an individual dies of the illness.
+4. An average American experiences a stroke every 40 seconds, while every 4 minutes, an individual dies of the illness.

 (American Stroke Association)